-To promote cultural development and understanding through a rich range of experience, both in and beyond our school.
+To promote cultural development and understanding through a rich range of experiences, both in and beyond our school.

-To achieve this objective, we plan to:
+To achieve this objective, we will:

-• Engage in an ongoing programme of visits in and across the community we serve and to host a regular programme of visitors to our school to share different perspectives, faiths and cultures.
+- Engage in an ongoing programme of visits in and across the community we serve and to host a regular programme of visitors to our school to share different perspectives, faiths, and cultures. - Assemblies and the PSHE and RE curriculum provide opportunities for all children

-Date of publication: April 2022
+Date of publication: September 2023

-Date for next review and re-publication: April 2023
+Date for next review and re-publication: September 2024